- Food and Cooking»

-How to Set a Proper Table Setting for the Holidays or Any Other Day, Even When It's Just the In-Laws for Dinner!
+How to Set a Table for the Holidays or Any Day, Even When It's Just the In-Laws for Dinner!

 How Proper Table Setting Got Started

 Imagine Mrs. Cave Lady as she planned dinner for her mother-in-law and father-in-law.
 Not a pretty picture.
 She needs to have the proper table setting to make an impression.
 But this is her first dinner party and she wrings her hands in agitation.
 Unfortunately, she can't begin to remember how to execute the proper table setting.
 Oh, wait!
 That hasn't been invented, yet.
-No worries here about the place setting for silverware, or dinner place settings.
+No worries for Mrs. Cave Lady about the place setting for silverware, or dinner place settings.

 But you're not Mrs. Cave Lady and Snap!
 You live in the 21st Century where table setting etiquette in some situations can mean a lot of enjoyment for you, if nothing else.
 On the other hand, it might be just the smooth move that helps you cinch that promotion on the job or give you access to the top project you've been angling for.

 Table Setting In the Beginning

 So, how did all this table etiquette get started?
 Well, back to Mrs. Cave Lady.
 All she really had to worry about were the few shells or slivers of wood used to scrape the roasted saber toothed rabbit off the stone slab, albeit neatly arranged in a circle.
 In a few thousand years, the shells and wooden slivers became much more elaborate knives and spoons and rules started to come into play.
 In fact, the ancient Egyptians, Romans, and Greeks all found that it was just as important to have the table well presented as it was to wage a proper war.
 Initially, that presentation was more about the placement of the food.
 Because the distance from the kitchen to the dining table was usually quite far, the order in which the food was delivered was much more important than which eating utensils would be the best for the turtle soup, for example.
 In fact, the eating utensils were just knives and crude spoons.